 Includes insights on raising and saving money; from using business in the community for a free school makeover, to saving thousands on your intervention system

 If you’re unsure whether a contract is still fit for purpose, value for money, and serving the needs of your school, consider these questions looking at what other schools are doing or run a benchmarking exercise.
-Visit the gov education website to get started.
+Visit the government’s Schools Financial Benchmarking site to get started.